openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when installation-free times out.
+This error code is returned when the installation-free operation times out.

 **Possible Causes**

-Installation-free has timed out.
+Installation-free operation timed out.

-**Resolution Steps**
+**Resolution**

-Installation-free timed out.
-Retry later.
+Retry the installation-free operation later.

 ## 16000056 Installation-Free Not Allowed for Other Applications